swseverance/core/tutorials/guides/02_react/react.md

 npm run start:workspace
 ```

 You can now access the **Clients** app at `localhost:3000/clients`.
 You can open a workspace by clicking any of the listed clients.
 This will open a new workspace window which will contain the details of the selected client and the portfolio of stocks for that client.
-You can click on any individual stock to open it's details in a new window.
+You can click on any individual stock to open its details in a new window.

 ### 1.3.
 REST Server